nuxy/bittrex_autotrader/README.md

     print ticker['Ask']

+## Developer Notes

+* If you are new to cryptocurrencies please, and I stress, **do NOT use this script**. :skull: You have been warned. :skull:
+* Certain markets are more volatile than others.
+It's very easy to get priced out of a market, so choose wisely.
+* Based on the defined `spread` you can gain/lose units of value.
+I take no responsiblity for your losses.
+* New features will be added when I have free time available.
+You can motivate me by _donating_ below.

 ## Donations

 If this script makes you ~~money~~ happy then buy me a :beer: using one of the crypto-currencies below: